mfn/php-cs-fixer-config/README.md

-# My opinionated php-cs-fixer config for v3
+# My opinionated php-cs-fixer config for v3.11 and up

 Not much to say, these are my opinions.